microsoft/PSDocs/docs/walkthroughs/arm-template.md

 }
 ```

-We want to set a title and an opening description for our document based on our metadata file.
+We want to set a title and an opening description for our document based on the metadata file.

 ```powershell
 document 'arm-template' {